Multi-qubit time-varying quantum channels for NISQ-era superconducting quantum processors: Quantum channel capacity

-where $Q_\mathrm{coh}$ refers to the channel coherent information (See Methods), operator $\mathrm{E}\{\cdot\}$ is the mean, and $\bar{\gamma},\bar{\lambda}$ refer to the damping and scattering probabilities defined by the mean relaxation and dephasing times.
-In the last expression, the quantum capacity is a function of $T_1$ and $T_2$, as well as of $t_\mathrm{algo}$.
+In the obtained bound, th ergodic quantum capacity is a function of $T_1$ and $T_2$, as well as of $t_\mathrm{algo}$.
 This comes from the fact that $\gamma$ and $\lambda$ are functions of those three parameters, and in the integral $t_\mathrm{algo}$ is fixed (its value can be obtained from $\bar{\gamma},\bar{\lambda}$).
 Note that the quantum capacity of the combined amplitude and phase damping channel is unknown at the time of writing \cite{APDcap}.
-This comes from the fact that the channel is not degradable (See Methods for definitions of degradable and anti-degradable channels) in the region where the channel coherent information is positive, implying that it might be superadditive \cite{APDcap}.
+This comes from the fact that the channel is not degradable in the region where the channel coherent information is positive, implying that it might be superadditive \cite{APDcap}.
 This unknown superadditivity problem extends to its FTVQC version, implying that we can only provide a bound.
-Since the FTVQC model resembles the classical scenario of fast fading \cite{fading,tse} (See Methods), we will refer to the quantity $C_\mathrm{Q}^\mathrm{erg}$ as the ergodic quantum channel capacity.

-The time-varying amplitude damping channel (TVAD) is typically used to describe the noise that manifests when working with $T_1$-limited qubits, such as those of \cite{decoherenceBenchmarking}, since the pure dephasing effects suffered by this type of qubit are negligible (the Ramsey limit, $T_2\approx 2T_1$ is saturated).
+The time-varying amplitude damping channel (TVAD) is typically used to describe the noise that manifests when working with $T_1$-limited qubits, such as those of \cite{decoherenceBenchmarking}, since the pure dephasing effects suffered by this type of qubits are negligible (the Ramsey limit, $T_2\approx 2T_1$ is saturated).
 The following theorem shows how the quantum channel capacity coincides with the ergodic capacity for this class of FTVQCs. \begin{thm}[Quantum capacity of amplitude damping FTVQCs] \textit{The quantum capacity of the amplitude damping FTVQC is equal to its ergodic quantum channel capacity

+where $Q_\mathrm{coh}$ refers to the channel coherent information, operator $\mathrm{E}\{\cdot\}$ is the mean, and $\bar{\gamma}$ refers to the damping probabilities defined by the mean relaxation time.} \end{thm} \begin{proof} We need to prove that the bound $C_\mathrm{Q}(\mathcal{N}) \geq C_\mathrm{Q}^\mathrm{erg}(\mathcal{N})$ is actually an equality.
+To do so, we must prove that the channel coherent information in \eqref{k3} is actually additive for the family of FTVAD channels.
+The static amplitude damping channel exhibits degradability for damping parameters $\gamma\in [0,1/2]$ and antidegradability otherwise, i.e. $\gamma\in [1/2,1]$.
+In this way, the tensor product of the limit